Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 * Select the "Upload Snapshot" button.
 * Restoring a Snapshot will overwrite everything except Endpoints, Snapshots, Analytics and Contact Profiles with the Snapshot content.

-???+ note "Snapshot resources do not automatically populate in the agent after upload"
+???+ info "Snapshot resources do not automatically populate in the agent after upload"
     Uploading a Snapshot does not directly affect anything in your agent beside adding the snapshot to the list so it can be linked to an endpoint.
 To edit the flows contained within a snapshot, it must also be manually restored (See below).

 ### Restore a Snapshot